-Coined in 1933, the first 100 days is sometimes used to measure the successes and accomplishments of a first-term president during the time that the their power and influences are at their greatest.
+Coined in 1933, the first 100 days is sometimes used to measure the successes and accomplishments of a first-term president during the time that their power and influences are at their greatest.
 Approval rates are largely taken from polls and surveys where the results are typically measured based on their performance.
 Criteria such as the decisions made, changes based on campaign promises, etc., are expected but also general perception, and overall popularity can be very influential.
 In addition to public opinion, how the financial markets respond during this time can be an interesting guide or measuring-stick when grading the first 100 days.

-Using the power of Python and the Thomson Reuters Eikon Scripting API, the following article will outline a number of comparisons using a simple Python application to see how the market has responded to the first 100 days.
+Using the power of Python and the Eikon Scripting API, the following article will outline a number of comparisons using a simple Python application to see how the market has responded to the first 100 days.

 Software components used:

 - Eikon Data API - Interface to access Eikon data on the desktop

 - Python (3.6.1)- Python Development Environment - version 3

 - Jupyter notebooks - Browser-based development environment to create equations, visualization, and explanatory text.

 - ipywidgets (7.0.0) - Interactive HTML widgets for jupyter notebooks